pauldmccarthy/fsleyes-widgets/doc/index.rst

 ===================

 .. toctree::
    :hidden:

    fsleyes_widgets
    fsleyes_widgets.utils
+   changelog

-The `fsleyes-widgets` package contains a collection of GUI widgets and utilities, based on [wxPython](http://www.wxpython.org).
+The `fsleyes-widgets` package contains a collection of GUI widgets and utilities, based on `wxPython <http://www.wxpython.org>`_.
 These widgets are used by `fsleyes-props` and `fsleyes`.